DelSkayn/RustEngine3d/docs/target.md

 ### Linux/Windows/Mac

 Luckely rust code is platform independent, and this engine will also be.
-However this means that curtain features of rust which aren't platform independent.
+However this means that certain features of rust which aren't platform independent cannot be used.
+There is also the problem of vulkan swapchains and a lack of libraries to create the swapchains outside of linux.